zaksoyer/maths-game/Docs/README.md

 ### More

 * The basic of this game is to answer maths problems as quick it's humanly possible
-* Possibility to memorize and answer quickly over 2000 mental arithmetic questions
+* Possibility to memorize and answer quickly over 1000 mental arithmetic *questions*
 * Problem resolutions are also on the plan..

 ### Second objective